 Estimated number of male newborn infants discharged from short-stay hospitals, and percentage circumcised during birth hospitalization, by geographic region: https://www.cdc.gov/nchs/data/hestat/circumcision_2013/circumcision_2013_table.pdf

 The Circumcision Reference Library (on this statistic and others):

 Trends in In-Hospital Newborn Male Circumcision, CDC Weekly September 2, 2011/60(34);1167-1168

-Regardless of the actual percentage of boys who go home intact today (be it 68% or 54% or anywhere in between), one basic truth stands firm: there is no medical reason to amputate the prepuce from any healthy newborn baby, regardless of sex.
+Regardless of the actual percentage of boys who go home intact today, one basic truth stands firm: there is no medical reason to amputate the prepuce from any healthy newborn baby, regardless of sex.
 And there is especially no medical justification to perform this damaging surgery in a routine act of practice.